Sheffield student copies financial traders to fund course

 Liam Davies from Sheffield, a student at the University of Edinburgh, has more than doubled his investment in the last 12 months from something called ‘social trading'.

-The Electrical Engineering student has found success after teaching himself the basics of trading and investing, and then copying the trades of others on the internet.
+The Electrical Engineering student has found success after learning the basics of trading and investing, and then copying the trades of others on the internet.

 “I was a complete novice”, he admits.
 “I knew very little about financial markets, and made some mistakes early on that lost me money”.